communitiesuk/funding-service-design-authenticator/README.md

 Once the above is done you will have autoformatting and pep8 compliance built into your workflow.
 You will be notified of any pep8 errors during commits.

+## Pretty Print Config

+To print config as a table when runnin flask app, run the following in your terminal:

+    export PRETTY_PRINT=True